bailey27/cppcryptfs/INSTALL.md

 Then "cd openssl".

-First, you need to run the batch file that comes with Visual Studio to set up the environment variables for compiling from the command line, e.g.
+You need to run the batch file that comes with Visual Studio to set up the environment variables for compiling from the command line, e.g.

 ```
 "C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\vcvarsall.bat" x64